chitranjan17/Real-time-patient-management-system-/README.md

-Clone the repo and run below commands following : npm i npm start you appication will serve at port 5000
+Clone the repo and run below commands following : npm i , npm start
+  :you appication will serve at port 5000